Milstein-type Schemes for Hyperbolic SPDEs: Introduction

-To the best of the authors' knowledge, the present work provides the first rigorous error analysis of the Milstein scheme for hyperbolic SPDEs in terms of an abstract framework as well as model equations listed below.
-Our primary contributions are: \begin{itemize} \item first optimal pathwise uniform convergence rates for the exponential and rational Milstein schemes for \emph{hyperbolic SPDEs}, addressing parts of an open problem raised in \cite[p.~324,~third~problem]{JentzenRoeckner15_Milstein} and \cite[Rem.~6.7]{KliobaVeraar24Rate}, \item treatment of \emph{rational Milstein schemes} based on rational semigroup approximations $R_h\neq S(h)$ such as the Crank--Nicolson Milstein scheme, answering the open problem posed for parabolic SPDEs in \cite[p.~324,~first~problem]{JentzenRoeckner15_Milstein} in the case of hyperbolic SPDEs, \item \emph{maximal estimates} in \emph{$p$-th moment}, $p\in [2,\infty)$, for the convergence rate rather than pointwise root-mean-square estimates. \end{itemize} For concrete equations like Schrödinger or Maxwell's equations, our results improve several results from the literature for rational schemes to higher rates $\alpha$ for Milstein schemes.
-Numerical simulations verify these rates.
+To the best of the authors' knowledge, the present work provides the first rigorous error analysis of the Milstein scheme for hyperbolic SPDEs, both in terms of an abstract framework and for concrete model equations listed below.
+Our primary contributions are: \begin{itemize} \item first optimal convergence rates for Milstein schemes for \emph{hyperbolic SPDEs}, partially addressing an open problem raised in \cite[p.~324,~third~problem]{JentzenRoeckner15_Milstein} and \cite[Rem.~6.7]{KliobaVeraar24Rate}, \item treatment of \emph{rational Milstein schemes} based on rational semigroup approximations $R_h\neq S(h)$ such as the Crank--Nicolson Milstein scheme, answering the open problem posed for parabolic SPDEs in \cite[p.~324,~first~problem]{JentzenRoeckner15_Milstein} in the case of hyperbolic SPDEs, \item \emph{maximal estimates} in \emph{$p$-th moment}, $p\in [2,\infty)$, leading to \emph{pathwise uniform} convergence rates rather than pointwise root-mean-square estimates, \item error estimates \textit{on the full time interval} for a suitable \textit{continuous-time extension} of Milstein-type schemes for hyperbolic SPDEs. \end{itemize} For concrete equations like Schrödinger or Maxwell's equations, our results improve results from the literature for rational schemes to higher rates $\alpha\in (1/2,1]$ for Milstein schemes.
+Numerical simulations confirm these rates.

 While our results also apply to additive noise, they are not novel in this case.
 This can be attributed to the observation that the Milstein scheme then reduces to the exponential Euler method or the corresponding rational scheme, for which convergence at rate $1$ was shown in \cite[Sec.~3]{KliobaVeraar24Rate}.
-Likewise, we do not achieve improved rates for wave equations compared to \cite[Thm.~7.6]{KliobaVeraar24Rate}, but our result covers nonlinearities and noise depending both on position $u$ and velocity component $v$ of the solution $U=(u,v)$ as opposed to just $u$.
-In the latter case, rate $3/2$ was achieved in \cite{FengPandaProhl24} for a so-called $(\hat{\alpha},\beta)$-scheme, which seems out of reach in our setting, since the decay of the semigroup difference $\|[\sg{t}-\sg{s}]x\|_X$ is limited by $(t-s)^1$ regardless of the smoothness of $x$.
+Likewise, we do not achieve improved rates for wave equations compared to \cite[Thm.~7.6]{KliobaVeraar24Rate}, but our result covers nonlinearities and noise depending on both position and velocity components of the solution as opposed to just the position.
+In the latter case, rate $3/2$ was achieved for finite-dimensional noise in \cite{FengPandaProhl24} for a so-called $(\hat{\alpha},\beta)$-scheme (with $(\hat{\alpha},\beta)=(1,0)$), which seems out of reach in our setting, since the decay of the semigroup difference $\|[\sg{t}-\sg{s}]x\|_X$ is limited by $(t-s)^1$ regardless of the smoothness of $x$.